RISC-OS-Community/RISC-OS-Community/README.md

 Whoeever is available in the appropriate team can pick up the task and work on it.

 To work on a task make sure you read the Contributing guidelines you'll find in each project.

+If one is not part of the community and still want to take a task, just tag the corresponded issue, so we know you are working on it, fork the repo, do your changes following the contributing guide and then submit a PR for review.
+Before opening a PR make sure your changes pass the old tests and make sure you ad dnew tests for us to verify your changes please.

 ## How to submit my old code?
 Read the Example Repository instructions you can find [here](https://github.com/RISC-OS-Community/ExampleRepository)